iracingreports/discordbot.iracingreports.com/index.md

 If you're interested in adding the bot to your team's Discord please visit my Patreon page and select the [iRacing Reports Discord Bot: Team Access](https://www.patreon.com/join/RobCrouch/checkout?rid=5846445) member level.

-## Individual subscribers

-There are also a number of commands that can be used by people who subscribe at the [iRacing Reports Discord Bot: Driver Access](https://www.patreon.com/join/RobCrouch/checkout?rid=5846474) level.
-These subscriber only commands can be used on any public Discord server that the bot is in; such as the iRacing Reports Discord, iRacing Open Wheel Hub, iRacing Chat, GermanSimRacing.de, and CTC Lotus 79 servers.

-The bot will highlight the subscribed driver in various outputs, as shown in the [screenshots](screenshots.html)].
-If you're interested in supporting the project and getting access to the subscriber only commands, please visit my Patreon page and select the [iRacing Reports Discord Bot: Driver Access](https://www.patreon.com/join/RobCrouch/checkout?rid=5846474) member level.